It's never easy to let your kids go.

 When Are They Ready?

-Age is, of course, relative, so we can’t tell you that a child will be ready when she hits a certain birthday.
-Beth Blair, a flight attendant, mom and travel blogger, says that flying alone tends to be “harder on the parent than on the child.
+Age is, of course, relative, so we can't tell you that a child will be ready when she hits a certain birthday.
+Beth Blair, a mom, travel blogger and former flight attendant, says that flying alone tends to be “harder on the parent than on the child.
 Once on the plane, children settle in with their books, electronics or other activities and enjoy the experience.”

 Here are some signs that your children may be mature enough to fly: